 - Dynamic stretching.

-The first one sounds a bit of mouthful, but these are super simple stretches, and they get results.
+The first one is a bit of mouthful, but they’re all super simple stretches that get results.

 SMR works by placing pressure on a muscle and rolling at the pressure point.
 That’s it.
-Ideally, you would use a foam roller, and you can buy them cheaply from K-Mart or Big W (expect to pay anything from ten to thirty dollars).
+Ideally, you would use a foam roller.
+You can pick up a cheap one from K-Mart or Big W. Expect to pay anything from $10-$30.
 You could also use tennis balls or cricket balls to release pressure points.

 SMR can release chronic muscular tension by activating tiny sensing mechanisms at the point where the muscles and tendons join.
 When pressed, these sensors stimulate the muscle spindles to relax the muscle.
 The result is a release of adhesions (the places where fascia gets sticky or knotty) and an increase in blood flow, helping to improve the quality of the tissue.

 If you don’t have a foam roller, use a rolling pin to knead out tight spots.
 It’s not as gentle as a foam roller, so take care.
 Press until you can feel the muscle responding and stop if you feel any sharp pain.
 Focus on your quadriceps, hamstrings, lower leg, sore spots on your neck and even under your feet.